pnp/copilot-feedback-bot/docs/setup.md

 ``api://[contosobot].azurefd.net/[5023a8dc-8448-4f41-b34c-131ee03def2f]/access``

 ### Add Reply URLs
-For the JavaScript app to work, the reply URLs must be configured.
+For the JavaScript app to work, the reply URLs must be configured for the web application.
 1. Add reply URLs for a Single-page application - ``https://[PUBLIC_URL_DOMAIN]/``
 2. Enable access tokens and ID tokens.

 ## Deploy User Teams App
 Next, create a Teams app from the template to enable the bot in your org:
-4. In ``Teams Apps`` root dir, copy file "manifest-template.json" to "manifest.json".
+4. In ``Teams Apps\User`` root dir, copy file ``manifest-template.json`` to ``manifest.json``.
 5. Edit ``manifest.json`` and update all instances of ``<<BOT_APP_ID>>`` with your app registration client ID.
 6. Make zip-file of the folder with files: ``manifest.json``, ``color.png``, ``outline.png`` only.
 Make sure zip file has these files in the root.
 7. Deploy that zip file to your apps catalog in Teams admin.
-8. Once deployed, copy the "App ID" generated.
+8. Once deployed, copy the "App ID" generated for the [AppCatalogTeamAppId] configuration value.
 We'll need that ID for bot configuration so the bot can self-install to users that don't have it yet, and then send proactive messages.

 ## Build Docker Images
 To deploy the bot for production, we use docker to build a new bot image with the ASP.Net + JavaScript application in a single image, and the functions app in another image.